 Wendy, we’d like your help finding a reliable airline ticket consolidator for a July trip to Hong Kong for five of us.
 We need two business-class and three economy tickets on the same plane.
 Thank you for any guidance you can give us. —Bonnie

-His business-class fares save you between 30% and 50%, depending on how far ahead you’re buying them and the time of year you’re flying.
-Business-class fares are relatively low over leisure-travel holidays such as Thanksgiving, Christmas, New Year’s, and Easter, and relatively high from September through November and March through May (which are the two peak times of year for business travel).
+Blake’s business-class fares save you between 10% and 40%, depending on how far ahead you’re buying them (three to four months is ideal, though you can sometimes find great deals at the last minute) and the time of year you’re flying.
+Business-class fares are relatively low during holidays such as Thanksgiving, Christmas, New Year’s, and Easter.
+They’re relatively high from September through November and March through May, since those are the two peak times of year for business travel.

 Blake’s team is available 24 hours a day, and they have an emergency hotline if your flights go awry en route.
 Beware of less reputable consolidators that may be reselling frequent-flier tickets; if you can’t earn miles on a ticket, that’s a likely sign that it’s fraudulent.
 Another bonus: Blake’s business- and first-class fares are almost always refundable, though sometimes minus a penalty of about $500 per ticket.